Filtering Traffic

 5. (Optional) Save the filter.

-Saved filters can be easily activated and deactivated, simplifying and improving their usage.
+Saved filters can be activated and deactivated, simplifying and improving their usage.
 You can also duplicate, edit or remove a saved filter through the Filters editor.

 6. Click Apply to close the Filters editor and immediately apply the newly created filter.